Underrated Marvel Comics: See Timely Results

 • The original Gerber series is a series full of biting commentary on what everyone normalizes.
 Whether that’s life’s mundanity or superhero insanity.

-• A few other people such as Bill Mantlo also manage to keep on between the times.
+• A few other people like Bill Mantlo also manage to keep on between the times.

 • Gerber would later return to the title for the Max imprint.
-Now able to get away with more swearing and sexuality, those are basically unimportant as Howard’s changing forms tell readers to change their perspectives.
+Just don’t expect too much swearing and sexuality.
+Howard’s changing forms tell readers to change their perspectives.

 • While many people after the Gerber series try to recapture the magic, Chip Zdarsky probably does it best.
 Rather than focus on commentary, it shows Howard fully ingrained in the Marvel Universe.
 Because you can’t stay an outsider forever.